Pradeep1024-wq/RIT-NM-FULLSTACK/stock inventory management system project/README.md

 Here're some of the project's best features:

-*   Add a new warehouse
+*   Add a new stock.
-*   Edit an existing warehouse
+*   Edit an existing stock.
-*   Delete an existing warehouse
+*   Delete an existing stock.
-*   Add a new inventory
+*   Add a new inventory.
-*   Delete an existing inventory
+*   Delete an existing inventory.
-*   Edit an existing inventory
+*   Edit an existing inventory.
-*   Ability to search through warehouses and inventories
+*   Ability to search through stock and inventories.
-*   Ability to sort warehouse list and inventories list
+*   Ability to sort stock list and inventories list.

 <h2>📸  Screenshots</h2>